agntcy/app-sdk/README.md

 docker-compose -f infra/docker/docker-compose.yaml up
 ```

-**✅ Test the gateway factory with A2A client and all available transports**
+**✅ Test the factory with A2A client and all available transports**

 Run the parameterized e2e test for the A2A client across all transports: